-Have you ever thought about starting your own dog boarding business but you weren’t sure where to start?
-It is easy to feel overwhelmed when starting any business, even when it is one that you are passionate about like a doggy daycare.
+Have you ever thought about starting your own dog boarding business but weren’t sure where to start?
+It is easy to feel overwhelmed when starting any business, even when it is one that you are passionate about, like doggy daycare.

 Pet boarding is a growing industry with many opportunities for newcomers and innovation.

 If you love caring for others’ pets, consider starting on the adventure of entrepreneurship.

 Answer initial doggy daycare questions

 You may have already done a personal inventory and feel like you are ready to get the ball rolling towards your new business venture.
 However, you may want to consider the following:

 - Do you have enough canine experience to feel comfortable leading others in this venture?